soumya7003/Proj_in_use/README.md

 ## 📂 File Structure

-The project is organized with a clear separation of concerns to make it easy to navigate and maintain.
+The project is organized with a clear separation of concerns, making it easy to navigate and maintain.

 ```
 /